Phase transitions induced by standard and predetermined measurements in transmon arrays: Statistical methods

 \subsection{Direct average of circuit realizations}

-Next, we will expose the role of the moment $k$ of Eq.~\eqref{replicated_quantities} in the post-selection of trajectories to calculate trajectory-averaged quantities.
-For that, it is useful to express the trajectory-averaged quantities in terms of the measurement probability $p$ and probability distributions of the gate parameters $p_{\theta_\bold{i}} $ and the outcomes of the interleaved measurements $p_{m_\bold{n}}(\theta) $, such that
+Next, we elaborate the role of the moment $k$ of Eq.~\eqref{replicated_quantities} in the post-selection of trajectories to calculate trajectory-averaged quantities.
+For that, it is useful to express the trajectory-averaged quantities directly in terms of the measurement probability $p$ and probability distributions of the gate parameters $p_{\theta_\bold{i}} $ and the outcomes of the interleaved measurements $p_{m_\bold{b}}(\theta) $, such that

 where the average expectation value is